 At that point, the non-custodial parent has no legal right to communicate with or visit the children and not even to make decisions about his or her child’s life.
 It is up to the custodial parent to allow or not allow the above.
 And if that parent does not want the other parent to be part of the child’s life, there is little the non-custodial parent can do.

-With 240,000 divorces happening each year in Japan, is it estimated that about 170,000 children lose one parent per year.
+With 240,000 divorces happening each year in Japan, is it estimated that at least 150,000 children lose one parent per year.

 What is worse is that Japanese society either does not openly talk about parental alienation or abduction or openly or even indirectly supports it as the norm.
 Family matters are highly personal and so parental alienation and its effects on children are not something openly discussed for most.
 There is also this belief that it is just ‘normal’ for the mother to have sole custody of the children and for the father to go on with his life without his children.
 This can be seen in all levels of society.